The most amazing, ONE BOWL, BEST Fudgy Chocolate Cake is so rich and decadent, with the perfect balance of fluffy and fudgy!

 - Do not substitute the oil for melted butter.

 - You can use full fat milk, reduced fat milk, 2% or skim.
 You can even use buttermilk, or make your own (3/4 cup milk mixed with 2 teaspoons white vinegar before doing anything else to allow the milk time to sour).

-- Do not over bake!
-Over baking will dry out this cake.
+- Please try not to over bake it as that will dry out this cake.
 Check it after 30 minutes with a toothpick inserted into the centre.
 If too much batter sticks to the toothpick, continue baking for another 10 minutes and check again.
 Our cake baked at exactly 45 minutes, and the toothpick was a little dirty when it came out.
-THIS is the result you will be looking for if you’re wanting a fudgy and moist texture.
+THIS is the result you will be looking for if you’re wanting a moist texture.

 - Make the chocolate ganache as soon as the cake comes out of the oven.
 It will be ready and firm enough to spread by the time the cake has cooled down completely.

 WATCH US MAKE The Best Chocolate Cake RIGHT HERE

 REMEMBER TO SUBSCRIBE TO CAFE DELITES NEWSLETTER FOR FREE AND RECEIVE FRESH RECIPE NOTIFICATIONS DELIVERED INTO YOUR INBOX!

 If you try a recipe, please use the hashtag #cafedelites on INSTAGRAM for a chance to be featured!
 FOLLOW CAFE DELITES ON FACEBOOK | INSTAGRAM | PINTEREST | TWITTER FOR ALL OF THE LATEST CONTENT, RECIPES AND UPDATES.

 - 1 1/2 cups all-purpose or plain flour